 Our suite was very spacious, about 800 square feet of comfort and luxury.
 The elegant furnishings include a couch and several tables and large, comfortable chairs where you can sit while you surf the net (yes, high-speed) in your cozy plush robe.
-Hermitage Hotel Review, Hip Hotel Nashville Tennessee The linens, which are of the finest quality, and the many fluffy pillows, make this just about the most comfortable sleep we can imagine.
+The linens, which are of the finest quality, and the many fluffy pillows, make this just about the most comfortable sleep we can imagine.
 In fact, even through we'd just arrived in Nashville, we found ourselves tempted to order up a movie and popcorn and spend the night lounging around indoors!
 Did I mention the rooms have Jacuzzi tubs?

 The Hermitage is right downtown, within walking distance of numerous attractions.
 As we ventured onto the streets (the following morning!), it didn't take long for us to get swept up in the charm and enthusiasm of the city.
 We had lunch at BB Kings, and walked it off with an aimless ramble.
 The streets were lined with buskers and swarming with people.
 While our schedule ruled out a visit to the Grand Ole Opery, we did take in the live country music at a few of the many downtown music bars.